 To create the menu, go to Appearance > Menu.

 Now, click on the “create a new menu” link to start creating the menu.
 After that add different menu items.

 Once you have added all the required menu items, set the menu location to “Primary Menu English” and click on the save menu.

-Now to translate that menu into Spanish language, click on “create a new menu” link.
+Now to translate that menu into the Spanish language, click on the “create a new menu” link.

 Once done you have added all the translated text, set the menu location to “Primary Menu Espanol” and click on Save Menu button.

 After you have translated the menu, let’s translate the customizer of the homepage section block.

 Go to Appearance > Customize from your WordPress dashboard.